German Coast: Culture

 Most of the German Coast settlers came from the Rhineland region of Germany, the German-speaking cantons of Switzerland, and other areas.
 Many came from the German-speaking region of Alsace–Lorraine in France, and some from Belgium.

 From the time of their arrival, the German immigrants began speaking French and intermarried with the early French settlers.
 Over the subsequent decades they intermarried with the descendants of the latter as well as the Acadians, (Acadians are those who became known as "Cajuns.")

 A number of common Cajun surnames have German origins: for example, Schexnayder (various spellings), LaBranche (a calque of Zweig), Folse, Zeringue (Zehring), Hymel (Himmel), and Trosclair (a phonetic macaronic of Troxler).

 The Germans are also credited with introducing the accordion into Cajun music.

+A distinct German tradition that has survived in Louisiana is the celebration of St. Nicholas Day in Roberts Cove, Louisiana, a small community in Acadia Parish, Louisiana.
+In 1881, German immigrants from Langbroich (near Gangelt, close to Aachen) settled in the area.
+This part of North Rhine-Westphalia borders the Netherlands and shares both a flat rural landscape and a linguistic heritage with its Dutch neighbors, including dialects of Plattdeutsch closely related to Dutch and Frisian.
+The St. Nicholas customs maintained in Roberts Cove include the appearance of St. Nicholas accompanied by a dark companion figure resembling the Dutch Zwarte Piet.
+While the tradition in Roberts Cove has not generated local controversy, similar portrayals in the Netherlands have been widely criticized for their use of blackface and perceived racial stereotyping.

 History

 18th century

 In the Louisiana Rebellion of 1768, German colonists joined with Acadians from the Cabannocé Post area to march on New Orleans and overthrow the new Spanish colonial governor Antonio de Ulloa.

 Between 1769 and 1777, Governor Luis de Unzaga Amezaga 'le Conciliateur' promoted the colonization of the extensive province of Louisiana and distributed land and agricultural tools to the European families who came to live there.
 Unzaga created the world's first bilingual public educational system in New Orleans and also allowed various peoples to continue speaking in various languages such as English on the eastern bank of the Mississippi or German on the German coast.

 Starting in the late 1770s, the German and Acadian settlers united again, under Spanish colonial governor Bernardo de Gálvez, to fight the British during the American Revolutionary War.

+During the Anglo-Spanish War 1779-1783 Bernardo de Gálvez will establish 4 militia regiments "Milicias provinciales disciplinadas de los alemanes" with German and Acadian population.

+They will take part in the battles of:

+Capture of Fort Bute (1779) Bernardo de Galvez recruited 760 men including 160 indians in this area.